GaloisInc/BESSPIN-Tool-Suite/README.md

 Some useful configuration options:
 - `mode`: Choose either `test` for the testing flow, or `deploy` for leaving the apps switched on for researchers interactions.
+- `binarySource`: Choose the team's binary srouces from `['GFE', 'LMCO', 'Michigan', 'MIT', or 'SRI-Cambridge']`.
 - `target`: Choose either `aws` for the main FETT target, `fpga` for Xilinx VCU118 hardware emulation, or `qemu` for [QEMU](https://www.qemu.org/) emulation.
 - `processor`: One of the GFE processors or the TA-1 teams processors.